ITensor/website/docs/tutorials/quickstart/main.md

     return 0;
     }

-The main function is what gets called first when your program is executed.

 Now let us look at the body of the code.
-First we define two tensor indices, of type `Index`.
+First we define tensor indices i and j, of type `Index`.

     auto i = Index("index i",4);
     auto j = Index("index j",6);